sfjbs-b1-g107/Project_group107/README.md

 ### Built With

-Web application is developed in Springboot with microservice architecture.Springboot has the ability to create a stand-alone application and reduce amount of code, used as backend.Microservice architecture used, that make the application scable and efficient.
+Web application is developed in Springboot with microservice architecture.
+Springboot have the ability to create a stand-alone application with reduce amount of code.
+Microservice architecture is used to make the application scalable and efficient.

+A brief detail of the tech stacks are below:
-* Spring boot microservice architecture
+* Spring boot with microservice architecture
-* Api gateway for centralized routing
 * Spring security for auth service
 * JWT validation for extra security
-* git
+* git for version control.
-* Run Application

 <p align="right">(<a href="#top">back to top</a>)</p>